It is a privilege to spend a week with a lovely couple from New York photographing their Saint Moritz wedding.

-Since we met, we clicked and it was clear we were all on the same wavelength from a professional and artistic point of view.
+Since we met, we clicked and it was clear we were all on the same wavelength.
+Not only from a professional but also artistic point of view.
 This is a family who lives and breathes art and bouncing off each other ideas is their favourite pass time.

-We brainstormed about all the possible ways to make this wedding a spectacular production, the client was very hands on down to the most minute detail.
-They were very dedicated to make their wedding a living dream for all those attending.
+Prior to the event, we brainstorm about all the possible ways to make this wedding a spectacular production.
+The client is very hands on down to the most minute detail.
+They dedicate a lot of effort to making their wedding a living dream for all those attending.

 The following day guests were free to enjoy activities around St. Moritz while the closest family attended a family dinner and the signing of the Ketoubah.
 The bride looked radiant and elegant in her long Pronovias white gown.

 Finally, the big day arrived.
-I started early in the morning taking pictures of the surrounding sceneries to set the scene and then I moved into the gorgeous penthouse to take pictures of the details.
-The first gown was a delicate pink Monique Lhuillier dress embellished with Swarovski crystals while the shoes were Louboutin.
+I start early in the morning taking pictures of the surrounding sceneries to set the scene.
+Next, I move into the gorgeous penthouse to take pictures of the details.
+The first gown

 The bride chose not to have bridesmaids but 2 cousins joined her for the preparations together with her mum.

-In the meanwhile on the opposite side of the massive 3 bedroom suite, the groom was getting ready helped by his brother and his father, the men dress code was the most formal White tie.
+In the meanwhile, on the opposite side of the massive 3 bedroom suite, the groom is getting ready with his brother and his father, the male dress code is the most formal White tie.

 Once the groom and the guests made their way to the ceremony area I positioned myself waiting for the bride to make her grand entrance.
-It was a lovely ceremony eloquently conducted by the Rabbi.
+It is a lovely ceremony, a Rabbi eloquently conducts the wedding.

 Immediately after the ceremony, we took some family pictures while the guests were enjoying their cocktail hour.

 I took the newly-weds for a few photos at the entrance of the venue where a vintage Roll Royce in pristine condition was waiting for the couple.